COS 484: Natural Language Processing

 The final project offers you the chance to apply your newly acquired skills towards an in-depth NLP application.
 Students are required to complete the final project in teams of 3 students.

-There are two options for the final project: (a) reproducing an ACL/NAACL/EMNLP 2021-2023 paper (encouraged); (b) complete a research project (for this option, you need to discuss your proposal and get prior approval from the instructor).
+There are two options for the final project: (a) reproducing an ACL/NAACL/EMNLP/COLM, or NLP papers from ICLR/ICML/NeurIPS from past 5 years (encouraged); (b) complete a research project (for this option, you need to discuss your proposal and get prior approval from the instructor).
 All the final projects will be completed in teams of 3 students (Find your teammates early!).

 Deliverables: The final project is worth 35% of your course grade.
 The deliverables include: